 The best advice I can give to any mom, no matter if you experience night sweats or not, is to drink plenty of fluids after your c-section delivery!
 Water is your friend!

 Drink as much water, green tea, Gatorade, coconut water, or whatever you like to flush any toxins out of your body the first month after your delivery!
-This will not only help you produce more milk if your breastfeeding, but will also keep you hydrated, and replace any fluids you lost if you are sweating at night.
+This will not only help you produce more milk if you are breastfeeding, but will also keep you hydrated, and replace any fluids you lost if you are sweating at night.

 Drinking a lot of water also helps flush out any toxins in your body.
 It will also move your bowels along and remove excess gas!
 You will see your stomach slowly start to go down more and more each day as well by doing this!

-Week 2 Postpartum
+Week 2 of C-Section Recovery

 By the beginning of week two, you’ll notice getting in and out of bed will become easier and you won’t need as much help as you did the first week!